jacquesblp/spring-batch-admin/README.md

-# This is a clone of the [Spring Batch Admin](https://github.com/spring-attic/spring-batch-admin) project and replaces the [batch-console](https://bitbucket:7480/projects/DJP/repos/dms-batch-1.0/browse/batch-console) project used in weblogic 11g.
-This provides a web application console for spring batch and is used by the [dms-customer-sync](https://bitbucket:7480/projects/DCJPC/repos/dms-customer-sync-5.0/browse) project.
+# [Spring Batch Admin]...for Spring Boot

-The spring-batch-admin project provides a web application and API for managing and monitoring [Spring Batch](https://projects.spring.io/spring-batch/) jobs.
-The application consists of a web UI using Spring MVC, a Java service API and a RESTful (JSON) API.
-The web application is highly customizable, and is an ideal platform for deploying Spring Batch jobs.
-It can also be used to monitor jobs running in other processes.
+The spring-batch-admin project provides an html web application for managing and monitoring [Spring Batch](https://projects.spring.io/spring-batch/) jobs.
+The application consists of a customizable web UI using Spring MVC and a Java service API.

-This project will be updated as required to support the latest version of spring boot.